-- Never remove the USB memory device from the instrument while it is being accessed. - The USB memory device may be damaged by static electric charges. - Anritsu has thoroughly tested all external storage media such as USB memory, Hard disk drive and DVD drive.
-Users should note that external storage media may not have been tested by Anritsu, thus Anritsu cannot guarantee the performance or suitability of such media.
+- Never remove the USB flash drive from the equipment while it is being accessed. - The USB flash drive may be damaged by static electric charges. - Anritsu has thoroughly tested all external storage media such as USB flash drive, Hard disk drive and DVD drive.
+Users should note that external storage media not shipped with this equipment may not have been tested by Anritsu, thus Anritsu cannot guarantee the performance or suitability of such media.